List of The Sopranos characters: Johnny Sack

 John Sacrimoni, better known as Johnny Sack, is played by Vincent Curatola.
-Johnny Sack was the longtime underboss and later the boss of the Brooklyn-based Lupertazzi crime family.
-He operates out of his Essany Scaffolding (until he is given a severance package) or Little Italy, Manhattan social Club, and was a major player in the New York crime family formerly led by Carmine Lupertazzi.
-Johnny was Carmine's Underboss for many years, handling political payoffs and bid-rigging for the organization.
+He was the longtime underboss of Carmine Lupertazzi, the boss of the Brooklyn-based Lupertazzi crime family.
+Until he received a severance package, he operated largely out of Essany Scaffolding.
+Until incarcerated, Sacrimoni resided on a comfortable estate in North Caldwell, New Jersey.
+As underboss, he handled political payoffs and bid-rigging for the Lupertazzi organization, he also often acted as an intermediary in the dealings between the DiMeo and Lupertazzi crime families.

-He ultimately became boss after Carmine's death.
-Johnny was also a friend of Tony Soprano.
-His wife Ginny was obese, and he became violently angry when any remarks were made about her weight.
-He once ordered a hit on Ralph Cifaretto for making one such off-color joke, although he later cooled down and called it off.
-Although unknown to Johnny, his own hit was approved by Tony and Carmine to hit Johnny in order to protect the highly valuable Esplanade project to which Ralphie's involvement was key.
+As underboss, Johnny was considered a calm and pragmatic man.
+He maintained friendship with Tony Soprano and several other members of the DiMeo crime family, such as Paulie Gaultieri and Ralph Cifaretto.
+Johnny was deeply in love with his obese wife Virginia "Ginny" Sacrimoni, and never slept with another woman.
+Johnny had two daughters with Ginny, Allegra and Catherine.

 Johnny cultivated a friendship with Paulie Gualtieri, making use of him as a source of information about the Soprano family business.
 The relationship began when Paulie felt sidelined by Tony over the Esplanade construction project and proved most fruitful when Paulie was imprisoned in 2002 — a time when he felt particularly neglected by his friends.

 Johnny lied to Paulie — telling him that Carmine held him in high regard and often asked about him.
+He also implied that, should Tony be removed from his position as boss of the family by New York, then Carmine would place Paulie as his replacement.
 This encouraged Paulie to place more faith in his friendship with Johnny than in the loyalty of his friends in the Soprano crime family.
 Through Paulie, Johnny learned about Tony's Frelinghuysen Avenue property windfall and HUD scam — allowing the Lupertazzi crime family to demand a piece of the action because their mutual interests made both projects possible.
-It was also Paulie who told John about the insult that Ralphie made about his wife.
-However, after a chance meeting with Carmine, Paulie discovered that Carmine did not even know who he was.
-Angered by John's deceit, Paulie became one of his biggest detractors.

-Following the death of Carmine in 2004, Johnny's crew engaged in a bitter war over the family leadership with Carmine's son, Little Carmine.
-More violence was threatened upon Soprano's family following the unauthorized murder of Joseph "Joey Peeps" Peparelli, Johnny's protegè, by Tony Blundetto, Tony Soprano's cousin, on Little Carmine's behalf.
-After both New York factions suffered heavy casualties, the conflict was brought to an end with Little Carmine surrendering control of the family.
-This was followed by a tentative reconciliation with Tony Soprano, who had personally taken the life of Blundetto to bury the hatchet.